Monday, September 23, 2013

 - Path Through History – continuing to pitch historical sites, locations and itineraries

-- LGBT- several media interested in touring LGBT assets.
+- LGBT- several media interested in touring LGBTQ assets.
 Article in Passport magazine (Catskills).

 - ADK- New Tang Dynasty TV (over a billion Chinese viewers) attended ADK.
 Many calls on how to book upstate travel have followed.
 Thanks to Ken Wong who translated and taught them how to make s’mores.
 4